-Here at NCLR, we know that LGBT people of color face some of the greatest injustices our movement strives to address.
-Racial and economic oppression mean that LGBT people of color are often poorer, have worse health outcomes, and are more vulnerable to hate crimes than their white counterparts.
-LGBT youth of color face harsh and unfair discipline in schools.
+Here at NCLR, we know that LGBTQ people of color face some of the greatest injustices our movement strives to address.
+Racial and economic oppression mean that LGBTQ people of color are often poorer, have worse health outcomes, and are more vulnerable to hate crimes than their white counterparts.
+LGBTQ youth of color face harsh and unfair discipline in schools.

 This weekend, the nation’s leading civil rights organization made it clear that they too understand that reality.

 On Saturday, the NAACP announced their official support for marriage equality.
 The organization’s Board of Directors—a pantheon of influential policy-makers, business leaders, clergy, and civil rights luminaries—voted to take yet another stand for equality in their long and historic legacy of championing civil rights.